We run all our surgeries by appointment. We offer patients the ability to book appointments on-line, see a receptionist to register

-Our practice Pharmacist is available a Monday, Wednesday and Friday and is able to deal with any medication queries patients may have.
-Appointments for him are also available these days for medication reviews in both Gelligaer and Gilfach surgery.
+Our practice Pharmacist is available a Monday to Friday and is able to deal with any medication queries patients may have.
+Appointments for him are also available for medication reviews in Gelligaer surgery.

 We do not hold drop in or open surgeries.

 We encourage our patients to see the same doctor, this gives you continuity of care and enables us to provide you with the best possible care.
 Should you wish to see a particular doctor or nurse please do not hesitate to ask for an appointment with them by name.

 We aim to offer appointments within 7 working days.
 Appointments with the doctor are available between 8.30am and 5.50pm.
 Appointments for blood tests are from 8.00am until 12.00am (all tests are collected at lunchtime), we are unable to take blood and other samples after lunch time.
 Nurse appointments are available from 8.30 am to 5.50pm.

 If you are unsure of the type of appointment you need receptionists will be able to assist.

 You can see a doctor every day except Saturdays and Sundays by booking an appointment with the surgery.
 Morning surgery runs between 8.30am to 11.00 am, with afternoon surgery times varying between 2.30pm up to 5.50pm.

 If you have an urgent medical problem please see the emergency section.

 If you wish to see a specific doctor we will tell you when their next available appointment is.
 We try to make sure you see the doctor of your choice but if they are not available we may ask you to see another doctor.